johnandersen777/johnandersen777.github.io/content/about.md

 - InnerSource is where we learn how to write good code

-- CI/CD is where we learn how to acctually run and deploy code
+- CI/CD is where we learn how to run and deploy code

 - Supply Chain Security is how we learn how to create a compute network sutiable for various edge deployment senarios